Adventure Base Ski Offering - Adventure Base

 Ski Ability & Experience

-- Comfortable skiing off-piste in variable and challenging conditions (powder, crust, crud, slush)
+• Comfortable skiing off-piste in variable snow conditions (powder, crust, crud, slush)

-- Some prior ski touring experience is a plus, but not strictly required
+• Some prior ski touring experience is a bonus but not strictly required

 Physical Fitness & Endurance

-- Capable of a full day in cold, snowy environments
+• Capable of spending a full day exercising outside, going uphill and downhill in cold, snowy environments

 Intent:

-To ensure you won’t struggle with uncontrolled terrain or unpredictable snow and to screen for those not ready for the physical demands of touring.
+These requirements are here to ensure you won’t struggle with skiing in off-piste terrain and to warn those who may not be ready for the physical demands of ski-touring.

 Intermediate Hut Ski Tour

-For skiers who’ve already done some touring and are ready to take it further.
-This trip is the next step.
-Maybe you’ve done our intro course, or you’ve done a few day tours — and now you want to experience the real deal: skiing to a mountain hut, learning to manage multiple days on the move, and getting deeper into the world of ski touring.
+For skiers who’ve already completed a handful of day ski-touring and are ready to take it further.
+This trip is your next step.
+Hopefully you will have completed our ski tour intro course, or you’ve done a few day tours yourself — and now you want to experience the real deal: ski-touring in the backcountry to a mountain hut, learning to manage multiple days on the move, and getting deeper into the world of ski touring.

 What you’ll learn and experience:

 The vibe: Adventurous but accessible.
-You’ll stay in a mountain hut, carry a bit more kit, and cover more ground — all while continuing to learn and grow your skills.
-It’s still guided and supportive, but there’s a definite “next level” feeling to it.
+You’ll overnight in a mountain hut, carry a bit more kit, and cover more distance — all while continuing to learn and develop your skills.
+The vibe is supportive and there is a definite “progression” feeling to this course.

 Requirements: